 A. Context of Passage Containing Textual Affinities

 The unsurprising result of the slaughter of the firstborn is that Pharaoh urges the Israelites to get out of his country: “Go, serve Yahweh in accordance with your word.… Go, and bless me as well.”
-In this plea, “the role reversal of Israel and Egypt is complete”: Pharaoh recognizes that the strong have become weak, the powerless powerful (Brueggemann, “Exodus,” on 12:29–39).
+In this plea, “the role reversal of Israel and Egypt is complete”: Pharaoh recognizes that the strong have become weak, the powerless powerful (Brueggemann).
 It is the bidding’s urgency that causes the Israelites to leave carrying their dough before it has risen.
-In addition, they take with them objects of silver and gold and clothing given them by the Egyptians as a result of Yahweh giving them grace in the Egyptians’ eyes, a “gift of credibility” that might reflect the esteem Moses has come to have in the Egyptians’ eyes (11:3; cf. Durham, Exodus, 148).
-The narrative’s grammar supports the idea that they had asked for these things sometime before (the verbs’ subjects precede the verbs, the opposite of the regular Hebrew order, which encourages the idea that the clauses are are not part of the main body of the report).
+In addition, they take with them objects of silver and gold and clothing given them by the Egyptians as a result of Yahweh giving them grace in the Egyptians’ eyes, a “gift of credibility” that might reflect the esteem Moses has come to have in the Egyptians’ eyes (11:3; cf. Durham).
+The narrative’s grammar supports the idea that they had asked for these things sometime before (the verbs’ subjects precede the verbs, the opposite of the regular Hebrew order, which encourages the idea that the clauses are not part of the main body of the report).
 But it would add to the drama to imagine the Israelites telling the Egyptians that they will go only if the Egyptians make it worth their while.
 One way or another, “they stripped the Egyptians” (12:36).

 “They traveled from Ra‘meses to Sukkot, some 600,000 men on foot, beside children.
 A large mixed group also, it went up with them, and flock and cattle, very extensive livestock.”
 Yahweh then led them by an inland route, not by the obvious way along the Mediterranean coast, through what the readers would know as Philistine country, where the prospect of battle might scare them.
 “They travelled from Sukkot and camped at Etam on the edge of the wilderness, with Yahweh going in front of them during the day in a cloud column to lead them on the way, and during the night in a fire column to give them light, for going during the day and during the night” (12:33–51; 13:17–22).